unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 		if (rootFrame.Content == null)
 		{
 			// When the navigation stack isn't restored navigate to the first page,
-			// configuring the new page by passing required information as a navigation
+			// configuring the new page by passing the required information as a navigation
 			// parameter
 			rootFrame.Navigate(typeof(MainPage), args.Arguments);
 		}